Death Valley in One Day: Don’t Make These 6 Mistakes

 Help simplify your one-day in Death Valley National Park itinerary and plan your driving route in advance.
 Since you have limited time, you need to be on top of your game and have a clear direction of where you are going.

-A. Zabriskie Point
+1. Zabriskie Point

-B. Dante’s View
+2. Dante’s View

-C. Mesquite Flat Sand Dunes
+4. Mesquite Flat Sand Dunes

-E. Artist Drive
+6. Artist Drive

-F. Devil’s Golf Course
+7. Devil’s Golf Course

-G. Badwater Basin
+8. Badwater Basin

-1. Don’t Make This Mistake When Visiting Death Valley
+🛑 Don’t Make This Mistake When Visiting Death Valley

-What to Do in Death Valley in One Day
+Death Valley One Day Itinerary

-Zabriskie Point
+Stop 1: Zabriskie Point at Sunrise

 Time Spent: 1 hour for sunrise.
 If not going at sunrise 15 to 20 minutes

-My favorite part was, while the sun was getting ready to rise, the moon on the opposite side was slowly setting at the same time.
+The golden and chocolate brown hues of the mountain range look incredible in the morning sunlight.
+My favorite part was, that while the sun was getting ready to rise, the moon on the opposite side was slowly setting at the same time.

-Zabriskie point sunrise death valley
+The moon slowly setting at Zabriskie point during sunrise in death valley

-2. Don’t Make This Mistake When Visiting Zabriskie Point at Sunrise
+🛑 Don’t Make This Mistake When Visiting Zabriskie Point at Sunrise

 • Wear layers: it was very chilly in the morning.